The Davenport (Davenport, Iowa): History

+Partial collapse

+On May 28, 2023, the building partially collapsed, calling the building's future into question.
+The back part of the building, overlooking a parking lot, had displayed signs of dilapidation and suffered a 6-story collapse causing millions of dollars in damage.
+Complaints had been made by residents which had led to brick work and other repairs being made to the structure.
+At the time of the collapse repair work was under way, but the brick work had been completed and deemed structurally sound by an outside engineer.
+Additional damage had occurred to the building after a derecho in August 2020, which had resulted in some residents having to evacuate the building.

+Eight people were rescued and about a dozen others were escorted out of the building, with additional search and rescue delayed until water and gas utilities could be shut off.
+On May 29, the city initially stated that there was no credible information that anyone was missing and that they would move forward with demolition plans the next day.
+However, after a over 150 person search effort that used thermal imaging, drones and search and rescue dogs, a missing resident was discovered alive and rescued from her fourth-story window.
+Five tenants were still unaccounted for, two of which were reportedly in the building during the collapse and were still reportedly missing after a search on May 30 where several animals were rescued from the building.
+On June 3 the body of one of the missing tenants was recovered from the rubble of the collapsed building.
+On June 5, the remains of two other victims were recovered.

+Multiple people protested at the site, with signs such as "Save Lives Not Property" in regards to the multiple people still reportedly missing.
+The City of Davenport filed a new enforcement action against the building owner, Andrew Wold, and he was fined $300 for failure to maintain the structure and $95 in court fees.

+Demolition

 Architecture

 The Davenport Hotel was designed by a local architecture firm, Temple and Burrows with P.T.
 Burrows as the architect in charge.
 They were also responsible for the Hotel Blackhawk, the Union Savings Bank and Trust (1924), and the Federal Court House (1932–1933).

-The building is six stories in height and was constructed in brick over a steel structure.
-It most likely has a concrete and brick foundation.
-The building's character is defined by its form as its decorative elements are more reserved.
-The six-story "towers" surround a two-story entrance in the center, which creates a sense of mass and enclosure.
+The building was six stories in height and was constructed in brick over a steel structure.
+It most likely had a concrete and brick foundation.
+The building's character was defined by its form as its decorative elements are more reserved.
+The six-story "towers" surrounded a two-story entrance in the center, which created a sense of mass and enclosure.
 The building's exterior decorative elements were confined to a cornice, which is now gone, and the main entrance.
 It's possible the cornice was lost in the 1939 fire.
-The first floor of the building contains retail space and apartments on the upper floors.
+The first floor of the building contained retail space and apartments on the upper floors.